 10-306.
 Requirements for keeping a vicious dog.
-The owner of a vicious dog shall be a competent person and shall be subject to the following requirements:
+The owner of a vicious dog shall be subject to the following requirements:

 (1) Confinement.
 All vicious dogs shall be securely confined indoors or in an enclosed and locked pen or structure upon the premises of the owner.
-The pen or structure must have minimum dimensions of five feet (5') by ten feet (10') and must have secure sides and a secure top attached to the sides.
-If no bottom is secured to the sides, the sides must be embedded into the ground no less than two feet (2').
+The pen or structure must have minimum dimensions of five feet by ten feet and must have secure sides and a secure top attached to the sides.
+If no bottom is secured to the sides, the sides must be embedded into the ground no less than two feet.
 All pens or structures must be adequately lighted and kept clean and sanitary.
 The enclosure must also protect the dog from the elements.

 (2) Leash and muzzle.
-The owner of a vicious dog shall not allow the dog to go outside its kennel, pen or structure unless the dog is muzzled, restrained by a chain or leash not more than four feet (4') in length, and under the physical control of a person.
+The owner of a vicious dog shall not allow the dog to go outside its kennel, pen or structure unless the dog is muzzled, restrained by a chain or leash not more than four feet in length, and under the physical control of a person.
 The muzzle must not cause injury to the dog or interfere with its vision or respiration, but must prevent the dog from biting any human or animal.

 (3) Signs.
 The owner of a vicious dog shall display in a prominent place on the owner's premises a clearly visible warning sign indicating that there is a vicious dog on the premises.
 The sign must be readable from the public highway or thoroughfare.
 The owner shall also display a sign with a symbol warning children of the presence of a vicious dog.
 Similar signs shall be posted on the dog's kennel, pen or structure.
-All said signs shall be no less than twelve inches (12") by twelve inches (12") in size.
+All said signs shall be no less than twelve (12) inches by twelve (12) inches in size.

 (4) Insurance.
-The owner of a vicious dog must provide proof to the Animal Care Center that the owner has procured public liability insurance of at least one hundred thousand dollars (\$100,000.00), insuring the owner for any damage or personal injury which may be caused by his or her vicious dog.
+The owner of a vicious dog must provide proof to the health department that the owner has procured public liability insurance of at least \$100,000 dollars, insuring the owner for any damage or personal injury which may be caused by his or her vicious dog.
 In the event said liability insurance is canceled, lapsed, or for any reason becomes non-enforceable, said owner shall be in violation of the provisions of this chapter and subject to the penalties provided herein.
-(1995 Code, § 10-306)
+(Ord. no. 1991-11, § 1)

 10-307.
 Impoundment and destruction.
-The health officer or his/her authorized representative may order the impoundment of a dog; and the City Court may order the destruction of a dog where:
+The health officer or his authorized representative may order the impoundment of a dog; and the hearings panel may order the destruction of a dog where: